gipritchard/Space-Debris/Space Debris Taskforce.md

 OR

 - Take 1 Resource card from another player

 See the "Hand Limit" section for restrictions.

 ### Play Resource Card
 You may play a Resource card for it's effect.
 Place the Resource card in the Resource discard pile after resolving it's effect.
 #### Fuel
-- When played: move your pawn 3 spaces, ignoring damage from Debris.
+- When played: move your pawn 3 spaces, ignore damage from Debris.
 #### Electronics
 - When played: capture any number of Debris from 1 adjacent space.
 #### Plastic